-Hiring needs and restrictions may shift, so interested applicants should check back frequently for updates.
+Hiring needs and restrictions may shift, so interested applicants should make sure to check back frequently for updates during hiring season (May - September).

 Before diving into the application, conduct research to make sure you are a good fit for NYC’s public schools, you have the materials and certifications required to teach, and you are ready to complete our comprehensive application.
 As part of the application, you will provide your resume and written responses so that we get an accurate picture of your potential for teaching.